 Two years later, in a 1995 magazine interview prosecutor and Santa Barbara District Attorney, Thomas Sneddon (who harbored such deep-seated prejudices against Jackson from the get-go that it often clouded his judgment) claimed that Jordan’s description matched the pictures taken of Jackson’s genitalia.
 This then spread through the media and for many years it was often repeated as a fact in various media articles and used as a sign of guilt against Jackson.

 However, now we know, Sneddon’s claim was quite simply not true.
 For one, Jordan’s description claimed that Jackson’s penis was circumcised.
 After Jackson died in 2009 his autopsy was made public which stated that the singer’s penis was uncircumcised.
 Jordan had a 50 percent chance of guessing that right and he guessed it wrong.
 (Jordan, being half-Jewish himself, knew what circumcision was.)
-Some journalists tried to defend that fact by saying that an erect uncircumcised penis may look circumcised, but those people ignore the fact that the Chandlers’ claim was not that Jordan had a fleeting glimpse of Jackson private parts, but they claimed that he had seen Jackson’s penis many, many times, in many different situations, not just during the alleged sex acts, but while allegedly taking a bath together etc. “from every possible angle”, and that Jordan “had a precise mental picture” of it, as Ray Chandler put it in his book.
+Some journalists tried to defend that fact by saying that an erect uncircumcised penis may look circumcised, but those people ignore the fact that the Chandlers’ claim was not that Jordan had a fleeting glimpse of Jackson private parts.
+They alleged that Jordan had to masturbate Jackson approximately ten times and they also claimed that he had seen Jackson’s penis many, many times, in many different situations, not just during the alleged sex acts, but while allegedly taking a bath together etc. “from every possible angle”, and that Jordan “had a precise mental picture” of it, as Ray Chandler put it in his book.

 In a motion filed during the 2005 trial, Sneddon claimed that Jordan described the relative location of a dark blemish on Jackson’s penis “about” correctly.
 The problem with that is that Sneddon made no mention of any of the other blemishes and features that Jordan also described, just like he does not mention the circumcision issue at all.
 Apparently he cherry-picked something out of the description that he could somehow make “a match” – “about” – and simply ignored the rest of the description which could not be made “a match” even by Sneddon’s biased assessment.